sujato/drafts/general-introduction.md

 #### Vagga (“Chapter”)

 The <i>vagga</i> is the most widespread and distinctive structural unit in early Buddhist texts.
-It usually consists of ten textual units, which may be ten discourses, ten verses, ten rules, and so on.
+It usually consists of ten texts, which may be ten discourses, ten verses, ten rules, and so on.
 The number ten is adhered to fairly consistently, although on occasion a <i>vagga</i> may contain more or less than ten.
-This happens in the second-last <i>vagga</i> of the Majjhima, which contains twelve discourses.

-Like the <i>paṇṇāsa</i>, the <i>vagga</i> is often no more than a division to help organize the discourses neatly.
+The <i>vagga</i> is often little more than a convenient grouping to help organize the discourses neatly.
 In such cases, a <i>vagga</i> is usually just named after its first discourse.

 However, it is also common to find that a <i>vagga</i> collects discourses with a loose thematic unity.
-For example, in the Dīgha Nikāya the <cite>Sīlakkhandhavagga</cite> (thirteen discourses in this case) all deal with the “gradual training” of ethics, meditation, and wisdom.
+For example, in the <cite>Sīlakkhandhavagga</cite> of the Dīgha Nikāya  (thirteen discourses in this case), all the texts deal with the “gradual training” of ethics, meditation, and wisdom.

 In some cases, a *vagga* in Pali may parallel a similar *vagga* in another language.
 For example, the famous <cite>Aṭṭhakavagga</cite> of the Sutta Nipāta exists in Chinese translation, though the Sutta Nipāta as a whole does not.
 Similarly, the <cite>Sīlakkhandhavagga</cite> of the Dīgha Nikāya has parallels in both the Dharmaguptaka (Chinese) and Sarvāstivāda (Sanskrit) texts of the Dīgha.